-May 2019 - Applications go through preliminary site plan review by city staff and returned for revisions if necessary.
+May or June 2020 - Applications go through preliminary site plan review by city staff and returned for revisions if necessary.

 The total available funding is $275,000 with additional funds available for projects that meet water conservation criteria.
 The maximum grant amount is $15,000.
 A match of at least 25% of the total project cost is required for homeowner associations and multi-housing communities.
 Associations may combine efforts and submit a joint application.

 Tempe’s Maryanne Corder Neighborhood Grant Program was created in 1994 as a means to invest in resident-initiated projects designed to enhance the quality of life in our neighborhoods.
 Applications are solicited on an annual basis.
 The program was renamed the Maryanne Corder Neighborhood Grant Program by the City Council in November 2004 in honor of the City’s first Neighborhood Program Director.